About

 We do not run schools or classes, though we occasionally give individual advice.
 We teach by example, particularly in our journal Quest, and by our publicity in newspapers and on television.
 We use our website to share examples of good practice and to provide guides to some of the more challenging elements of grammar or language use.

-As a charity the QES must remain completely non-political but we can try to influence policy-makers so that future generations will learn to use proper English throughout their lives and, in particular, in their chosen careers.
+As a charity the KES must remain completely non-political but we can try to influence policy-makers so that future generations will learn to use proper English throughout their lives and, in particular, in their chosen careers.

 Answers to some frequently asked questions about our work can be found here.